Logan Square tulips by Albert Lee, courtesy of Visit Philadelphia

 Burket Farm – Tyrone

 Burket Farm, which got its start in 2021, is a U-pick tulip farm located in west-central Pa.’s Blair County, just two hours from Pittsburgh.
 Rather than the admission fees you may pay to visit large botanic gardens with tulips just one attraction among many, Burket Farm charges just $5 to enter.
-The farm opens to visitors when tulip season begins, which is sometime in mid-April — follow the Burket Farm website to see when the farm’s opening date is announced!
+The farm opens to visitors when tulip season begin in April.
+Follow the Burket Farm website to see when the farm’s opening date is announced!

 Photo courtesy of Bucket Farm via Instagram.